DaringCuteSeal/site-jekyll-old/_posts/2022-05-19-my-bluetooth-kills-my-usb.md

 An edit later, on July 10: Adding `enable_autosuspend=0` to the option for the `btusb` module seems to have fix that, or maybe it fixed itself.

 An edit way later, on July 29: Nope, that didn't fix anything, but it does happen less often now.
+A temporary fix is to reload the `xhci_pci` module.